-Promoting Health is the responsibility of everyone who works in Health and Social care.
+Promoting health is the responsibility of everyone who works in Health and Social Care.
 It is also an important government agenda.
 So how do we as individuals promote the health of our service users and the government promote health within the wider population?

-Within this unit we will look at how the government through organisations such as Public Health England try to improve the health of the population, we will look at policies and activities they undertake to improve the health of the nation.
-We will also look at their role in monitoring the populations health.
+Within this unit learners will look at how the government through organisations such as Public Health England tries to improve the health of the population.
+They will look at policies and activities they undertake to improve the health of the nation and their role in monitoring the population's health.
 What factors can affect health and the government's role in trying to reduce these will be discussed.

-From an individual's view, we will look at the role of health promotion and some common approaches and models used by practitioners to promote and protect the health of the communities they serve.
-We will look at how to run a small health campaign and how to overcome barriers to participation.
+From an individual's view, learners will look at the role of health promotion and some common approaches and models used by practitioners to promote and protect the health of the communities they serve.
+They will look at how to run a small health campaign and how to overcome barriers to participation.

-It may seem strange to look at this area if you currently care for service users with long term conditions, but we must as professional always be looking at ways to support our service users to maintain as healthy a lifestyle as possible to minimise development of future health conditions.
+It may seem strange to look at this area if you currently care for service users with long-term conditions, but as professionals those working in Health and Social Care must always be looking at ways to support service users to maintain as healthy a lifestyle as possible to minimise development of future health conditions.